Greece has agreed a deal to try and tackle the huge money problems in the country.

-Greece has borrowed loads of money over the last 10 years or so - both from European banks and from other countries' governments.
+Over the last 10 years, Greece borrowed lots of money from European banks and from other countries' governments.

 It used the money to run the country, pay for the 2004 Olympic Games and also for things like big pay rises for people who are paid by the government.

-But when you borrow money, you have to pay it back, with what's called 'interest' - meaning you pay back more money than you borrowed to begin with.
+But they've found it hard to pay it back because when you borrow money, you have to pay what's called 'interest': meaning you pay back more money than you borrowed to begin with.

-Greece isn't alone though - all countries borrow money, and Portugal, Spain, Italy and Ireland are all really badly in debt, too.
+Greece isn't alone though - all countries borrow money, and Portugal, Spain, Italy and Ireland are all very badly in debt, too.

 Why are other countries so worried?

-This could cause huge problems for all the countries and banks in Europe, because they will lose all the money they lent to Greece.
+If Greece were to completely run out of money, it would cause huge problems for all the countries and banks in Europe, because they would lose all the money they lent to Greece.

-Because European countries buy so much of our stuff, what happens to those countries will affect Britain too.
+Because European countries buy so much of our stuff, what happens to those countries would affect Britain too.

-They decided to lend it more money - hundreds of billions of euros - but things are so bad that even that amount doesn't seem to be enough.
+They decided to lend it more money - hundreds of billions of Euros - but things are so bad that even that amount wasn't enough.

-They decided that the banks that had lent money to Greece should agree to cut the amount the country owed them by half - and that European governments would give Greece another 100 billion euros early in 2012.
+Europe's leaders decided that the banks that had lent money to Greece should agree to cut the amount the country owed them by half - and that European governments would give Greece even more money.

-But all of this comes with strict conditions - that Greece must stop spending so much money.
+But all of this came with strict conditions - that Greece must stop spending so much money.

-People in Greece aren't happy with the conditions and have been protesting on the streets against the government's plans to raise taxes and cut spending.
+Many people in Greece weren't happy with the conditions and there were lots of protests on the streets against the government's plans to raise taxes and cut spending.